 What is a copy deck?

-A copy deck is the template for the presentation of your copywriting.
-It contains all of the information your client needs in relation to the copy you’re handing over.
+A copy deck is a document containing your copywriting.
+It has all of the information your client (and probably their website developer too) needs in relation to the copy you’ve been hired to write.

 I think the term ‘copy deck’ has roots in ‘Agency Land,’ but every freelance copywriter I know uses some kind of document template for every piece of copywriting they hand over.